patrickato/Max7219-pico-WOPR/README.md

 I saw a post on Reddit some time ago for a WOPR type light bar using a pi pico and a couple max7219 led matrix's.
 I fell in love with what I saw and since the poster kindly gave his code out for free, I couldn't pass up the opportunity to try it for myself.
 From there I decided to add to that code relying heavily on help from ChatGPT.
-As such I am due ZERO credit for any of this. everyone else who's ever made a WOPR project before 6/27/25 deserves full credit.
+As such I am due ZERO credit for any of this.
+Everyone else who's ever made a WOPR project before 6/27/25 deserves full credit.
 Also, I didn't code not a single line of code by myself.
-I let AI do that and just tweaked and massaged until I was satisfied. there is still tons of room to grow this project and I very much welcome everyone to either add your ideas, write additional code and share it, take the whole code and run with it.....it's free use.
+I let AI do that and just tweaked and massaged until I was satisfied. there is still tons of room to grow this project and I very much welcome everyone to either add your ideas, write additional code and share it, take the sound files and integrate them as part of the routine.
+Take the whole code and run with it.....it's free use.
 I just ask that you keep passing it along as free for everyone to enjoy also.
 This is the way. :)
 I will be tweaking the steps as I get better at this.
-Please forgive its my first Repo.
+Please forgive, its my first Repo.

 You need a Raspberry Pi Pico with headers. this particular project utilizes 2 max7219 led matrix's with 4 panels per board for a total of 8 panel or 8 x 64 LED's